chihacknight/chihacknight.org/_posts/events/2015-09-22-community-feedback-session.md

 published: true
 ---

-Instead of a presentation, for our next Chi Hack Night, we want to give everyone in the community a chance to voice their opinion.
+Instead of a presentation, we want to give everyone in the community a chance to voice their opinion.

 We will break out into groups and provide feedback on the following topics: